Editorial Guide

 Crediting photos

-All Malala Fund photos on newsroom and Assembly need credits.
+All Malala Fund photos on News & Voices need credits.
 Usually this information will be included in the file where you find the photos — or in the photo information itself (right-click or control-click to find this).

 Most photos should be credited with photographer’s name and organisation name, like this: